Madsn/framework-testing/README.md

   - Setup was very easy with yeoman - with one minor exception: the installation guide forgets to mention that ruby is required for SASS.
   - The sample app is pretty nice, with authentication, i18n, swagger API + some other stuff
 - Scaffolding for entity CRUD (both Spring AND Angular code)
+- Really easy to work with (I do have some experience with Angular already though), but SO much boilerplate code!

 Autoreloading of backend code doesn't seem to work out of the box - at least not for Java 8, but autoreload of angular is setup just fine with grunt.